ChillSimmons/The-Data-Science-Toolkit/README.md

 Next we chose a t2.micro type virtual server (Instance)
 - This option comes with 1 CPU and 1 GiB Memory with our Free Tier Service

-We adjusted the GiB Size (in the Next tab), increasing it form 8 to 20.
+We adjusted the GiB Size (in the Next tab), increasing it from 8 to 20.

 We did Not add Tags.